 The Problem

 Chris has decided to follow his dream of owning a business, The Entertainment Genius.
 He has just graduated from college and eager to put into practice everything his professors have taught him.
 After getting funding, Chris has determined that his top priority is to build a top of the line IT product for movie and game rentals.
 With little experience in technology, he decides to run a competition to see who can create the best product.
 He has some basic requirements that they expect the system to perform, but ultimately would like to see what special features your team can bring to the company.
-The project (2016CodingComp) contains a group of JUnit Test Cases that allow Chris to know that the basic requirements have been met.
+The project (2016AITP) contains a group of JUnit Test Cases that allow Chris to know that the basic requirements have been met.
 JUnit tests are the highest authority related to requirements and can be found by following the path src/test/java.
+The competition is going to provide two data files, one for movies and one for games.
+See some of the categories below:

+Type (movie, game)

+Title

+Rated

+Movie (R, PG-13, G, etc.)

+Games ((E)veryone, (T)een, (M)ature, N/A)

+User Rating (scale of 0 – 10)

+Genre (Action, Drama, Crime, Mystery, Comedy, etc.)

+Movie Format (DVD, Blu-ray, Streaming)

+Game Platform (PC, PS4, Xbox One, Wii U, etc.)

+Actors

 Requirements

 Core requirements:

-Application must allow customers to search by the following categories:
+Allow customers to search by movie and/or game title (allow search on partial titles).

-Type (video, game)

-Name

-Rating

-Video (G, PG, etc.)

-Games (Everyone, Teen, Mature)

-User rating (*, **, ***, ****, *****)

-Classification (comedy, action, family, horror, kids, romance, fantasy)

-Format

-Video (DVD, Blu-ray, Streaming)

-Games, format – PS3, PS4, Xbox360, Xbox One

-Coming Soon features – Release to DVD date
+Movie and/or game title with specific User Rating or higher sorted by release date (allow search on partial titles).

+Search movies and/or games with specific genre and rating (R, PG-13, etc.).

-Application must know the availability of the entertainment and provide a friendly message when the company is currently out of stock.
+Application must know the availability of the entertainment and throw appropriate exception when not available.
+Checkout functionality decrements stock by amount ordered only for the duration of the test (Do not store/write back to json file)

-Register or log in

-Checkout functionality

-Cart

-Reservation/Hold
+********* Do not change anything in the JUnit tests! **********

-Bonus “Nice to have” features:
+Bonus “Nice to have” features

+Suggestions shown below in no particular order or come up with an original idea

 Bonus Credit – Do not complete any bonus features unless you have completed all the required functionality and all JUnits pass.

-Create a Graphical User Interface (GUI), command line interface, or web UI.
+Create a Graphical User Interface (GUI), command line interface, or web UI

-Add login authentication to ensure only authorized personnel can gain access to the application.

-Add create new user page to register a new child/parent/coach.

-If you can think of any other useful features to add, Bob will gladly accept them.

-.

-********* Do not change anything in the JUnit tests! **********
+Monetary capabilities – Game or Movie rental is $2 each

+Discount – Rent 2 Games or Movies and get $1 off purchase

+Add reservation / hold ability for movie and game titles.

+Additional search functions that will keep the customer informed

 First Actions:

 Import the problem statement into your IDE.